LaserTron/BiotSavart.sage/README.md

 # BiotSavart.sage
-A [SageMath](http://www.sagemath.org/) module that uses the Biot-Savard law to numerically computes magnetic fields generated from a current passing through a wire given as a parametrized curve.
+A [SageMath](http://www.sagemath.org/) module that uses the Biot-Savard law to numerically computes magnetic fields created from a current passing through a wire given as a parametrized curve.
 The numerical calculations are done with [numpy](http://www.numpy.org/) for low overhead high speed computation.

 # Contributing:
 Please give me a hand if you want to.
 This is a great opportunity to learn some Python.
 Also if you have some interesting curves please share them with me!